 This exemption presumably exists to promote education in West Virginia.
-Public schools would also be exempt under W. Va.
-Code §11-15-9(a)(3) which applies to governmental entities.
+Public schools would also be exempt under West Virginia Code §11-15-9(a)(3), which applies to governmental entities.

-SALES AND SERVICES DIRECTLY USED OR CONSUMED IN THE CONSTRUCTION OF CERTAIN YOUTH ORGANIZATION $\underline{FACILITIES}$ except purchases of gasoline and special fuel, to be installed into a building or facility or directly used or consumed in the construction, alteration, repair or improvement of a new or existing building or structure by a person performing contracting if the purchaser of the contracting service is a nonprofit youth organization that would be entitled to claim the exemption under paragraph (e), subdivision (6), subsection (a) section nine [W. Va.
-Code §11-15-9] had it purchased the services, machinery, supplies or material are exempt
+SALES AND SERVICES DIRECTLY USED OR CONSUMED IN THE CONSTRUCTION OF CERTAIN YOUTH ORGANIZATION FACILITIES except purchases of gasoline and special fuel, to be installed into a building or facility, or directly used or consumed in the construction, alteration, repair, or improvement of a new or existing building or structure by a person performing contracting if the purchaser of the contracting service is a nonprofit youth organization that would be entitled to claim the exemption under paragraph (E), subdivision (6), subsection (a) section nine (West Virginia Code §11-15-9) had it purchased the services, machinery, supplies, or material.